CavieJohnsonHere/ioi-guide/README.md

 ## Development

-This web app uses bun for development. run `bun install` do install dependencies, `bun dev` to start a dev server and `bun start` for prod.
-If you want to use Electron, first build the application using the `bun run build` command.
+This web app uses [Bun](https://www.bun.sh) for development.
+Run `bun install` to install dependencies, `bun dev` to start a dev server with HMR and `bun start` for prod.

+### Electron

+If you wish to use Electron, first install electron using guides from all over the internet.
+We may have our own electron build in the future.
+If we do, we are going to update this guide and include Electron as a dependency.

+To get the application as an HTML bundle, use the `bun run build` command.